DavidAce/DMRG/README.md

  - [HDF5](https://support.hdfgroup.org/HDF5/) for hdf5-file storage support (tested with version >= 1.8).
  - [GSL](https://www.gnu.org/software/gsl/) for numerical integration (tested with version >= 2.4).

- If the software above is not found in your system, the first run of `cmake` will download and install it for you into a folder `libs` in the root of this project.
+ If the software above is not found in your system, the first run of `./build.sh` will download and install it for you into a folder `libs/` in the root of this project.

 ---